 GitLab published a blog post to highlight the many reasons and ways to get involved in Meetups.
 The reasons for getting involved in a meetup community include:

-GitLab supports organizers of in-person and virtual meetups with planning and logistics support, connections to speakers, GitLab swag, and financial support for food and beverages for your events.
+GitLab supports organizers of in-person and virtual meetups with planning and logistics support, connections to speakers.
+In some cases, GitLab can also provide swag and/or financial support for food and beverages for your events.
+Note that swag or financial support require pre-approval from GitLab.

 This is a non-exhaustive list of options to help you get started.
 GitLab does not endorse or recommend any particular vendor or product.